-The evidence for the cost-effectiveness of secondary prevention is based primarily on the results of a multi-country study conducted by the WHO in the late 1970s to scale up secondary prevention.
+The evidence for the cost-effectiveness of secondary prevention is based primarily on the results of a multicountry study conducted by the WHO in the late 1970s to scale up secondary prevention.
 Over 5,500 patient-years were observed in the study.
-The cost of secondary prevention resources was much lower than the averted cost of hospitalizations for recurrent acute ARF, making the program cost saving by definition (Strasser and others 1981).
+The cost of secondary prevention resources was much lower than the averted cost of hospitalizations for recurrent ARF, making the program cost saving by definition (Strasser and others 1981).

-Some studies have attempted to model the cost-effectiveness of echocardiography to identify RHD cases and scale secondary prevention, compared to other primary and secondary prevention strategies (Manji and others 2013), yet these studies rely on natural history assumptions that have not been borne out by long-term follow-up of echocardiography screening studies (Zuhlke and Mayosi 2013).
+Some studies have attempted to model the cost-effectiveness of echocardiography to identify RHD cases and scale-up of secondary prevention, compared with other primary and secondary prevention strategies (Manji and others 2013).
+However, these studies rely on natural history assumptions that have not been borne out by long-term follow-up of echocardiography screening studies (Zühlke and Mayosi 2013).

-Comparative Cost-Effectiveness of RHD Interventions

-Several studies provide insights into the tradeoffs between various prevention and treatment strategies.
+Comparative Cost-Effectiveness of RHD Interventions Several studies provide insights into the tradeoffs between various prevention and treatment strategies.

-• Watkins and colleagues demonstrated that a comprehensive approach to ARF/RHD control in Cuba-including both primary and secondary prevention at the community level-was cost saving.
-However, much of the savings were from cardiac surgery costs averted, and these savings may not be relevant to a country without such high health system costs (Watkins and others 2015).

-- Soudarssanane and colleagues (2007) compared primary and secondary prevention and surgery as isolated interventions, measuring benefits in terms of gains in labor productivity and monetary value of deaths averted in a benefit-cost framework.
+- Watkins and others (2015) demonstrated that a comprehensive approach to ARF and RHD control in Cuba-including both primary and secondary prevention at the community level-was cost saving.
+However, much of the savings were from cardiac surgery costs averted, and these savings may not be relevant to a country without these high health system costs. - Soudarssanane and others (2007) compared primary and secondary prevention and surgery as isolated interventions, measuring benefits as gains in labor productivity and monetary value of deaths averted in a benefit-cost framework.
 They cited benefit-cost ratios of 1.56 for primary prevention, 1.07 for secondary prevention, and 0.12 for surgery and argued that primary prevention was the most cost-effective of the three approaches. - A similar approach, with a narrower cost-effectiveness framework, was used as part of the first Disease Control Priorities project (Michaud, Rammohan, and Narula 1999).
-They compared the cost-effectiveness of a theoretical vaccine to primary, secondary, and tertiary strategies in low- versus high-endemicity settings.
-Secondary prevention dominated primary prevention and surgery, while a theoretical vaccine was probably cost-effective compared to secondary prevention.
-This study extrapolated cost data from the early 1990s and, compared to more recent work, used fairly crude assumptions in the model (Irlam and others 2013). - Watkins and colleagues updated this analysis using contemporary data on disease epidemiology and costs as well as a lifetime horizon model (Watkins, Lubinga, and Babigumira 2015).
-They found that both primary and secondary prevention were very cost-effective across a variety of endemic settings, with ICERs less than per-capita GDP of LMICs in Sub-Saharan Africa.
-In contrast, the decision to scale up surgery-either by increasing case finding and referral to existing facilities in country, or by building a surgical platform-was very context-specific and less likely to be cost-effective in low-income countries.
+The study compared the cost-effectiveness of a theoretical vaccine to primary, secondary, and tertiary strategies in low-versus high-endemicity settings.
+Secondary prevention dominated primary prevention and surgery, while a theoretical vaccine was probably cost-effective compared with secondary prevention.
+This study extrapolated cost data from the early 1990s and,

+- compared with more recent work, used fairly crude assumptions in the model (Irlam and others 2013). - Watkins, Lubinga, and others (forthcoming) updated this analysis using contemporary data on disease epidemiology and costs as well as a lifetime horizon model.
+They found that, in a hypothetical African country, scale-up of primary prevention would be cost saving and secondary prevention would be very cost-effective, with ICERs less than per capita gross domestic product of LMICs in Sub-Saharan Africa.
+Scale-up of surgery by referral to international sites (for example, in India) could be cost-effective in some contexts, but building an in-country surgical center would probably not be cost-effective and would have a large budgetary impact.

-However, building cardiac surgery capacity in low-resource settings might realize economies of scope and scale and educational output in terms of training surgeons and cardiologists; these are benefits that cannot be included in a narrow cost-effectiveness analysis around RHD.
+However, building cardiac surgery capacity in low-resource settings might yield economies of scope and scale and educational output with regard to training surgeons and cardiologists; these are benefits that cannot be included in a narrow cost-effectiveness analysis around RHD.
 Accordingly, decisions about building cardiac surgery should ideally use a benefit-cost analysis approach that accounts for the added benefits outside of the domain of RHD.

-Conclusions and Recommendations
+RHD Conclusions and Recommendations

 RHD remains one of the most important cardiovascular conditions globally.
 Public policies to address ARF and RHD need to balance the lower costs and higher benefits of preventing future cases of RHD with the ethical obligation to consider advanced medical and surgical treatment of existing cases.
-Policy decisions are context-specific and often made in an environment of high uncertainty.
+Policy decisions are context specific and often made in an environment of high uncertainty.